John Debney scores Disney’s The Jungle Book

 The Jungle Book opens today, April 15, 2016, and a soundtrack album featuring Debney’s score, is available from Walt Disney Records.

-You've only seen 14 images - click here for 33 more scoring session images for this film!
+You've only seen 14 images - click here for 33 more scoring session images for this project!